riven314/alexlauwh314/_posts/2022-03-06-BlockNeRF.md

 ![pedestrians.png]({{ site.baseurl }}/images/2022-03-06-BlockNeRF/pedestrians.png)

 To address transient objects, we could bound their belonging regions with a pretrained semantic segmentation model, and then exclude the regions from the supervision.
 Recall that NeRF is supervised by minimising reconstruction loss between ground-truth pixels and rendered ones.
 Removing pixels associated to transient objects help eliminate inconsistent signals to NeRF.

+As a remark, this trick is also borrowed from [NeRF in the Wild](https://arxiv.org/abs/2008.02268)!

 ![masking.png]({{ site.baseurl }}/images/2022-03-06-BlockNeRF/masking.png)